Městský stadion (Ostrava)

-Městský stadion v Ostravě-Vítkovicích is a multi-purpose stadium in Ostrava-Vítkovice, Czech Republic.
+Městský stadion v Ostravě-Vítkovicích ('City Stadium in Ostrava-Vítkovice') is a multi-purpose stadium in Vítkovice, district of Ostrava, Czech Republic.
 Used primarily for football, it is the home stadium of FC Vítkovice and FC Baník Ostrava.
 It also hosts the annual Golden Spike Ostrava athletics meeting.
 The stadium holds 15,123 spectators.
 It hosted the 2018 IAAF Continental Cup.

 International matches

 Městský stadion has hosted two competitive and two friendly matches of the Czech Republic national football team.